* Euro/yen pulls away from previous day's 18-month high

 its biggest yearly percentage rise since 2005.

-The bulk of those gains came late in the year, with the
+The bulk of those gains came late in 2012, and the dollar is

-dollar having risen more than 10 percent versus the yen from a
+now up more than 10 percent against the yen compared to a trough